reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 ## Conclusion

 I hope you enjoyed the post and that this project has fulfilled the objective of showing **how graphql works under the hood**, at least in a very simple way.
-I know there are a lot of things that I have not explained or that I could have gone deeper but like any `hello world` project, it is intended for people who are beginners with it and so I wanted to keep it as simple as possible.
+I know there are a lot of things that I have not explained or that I could have gone deeper but like any `hello world` project, it is intended for people who are beginners with it, so I wanted to keep it as simple as possible.

-I'm looking forward to learning more about GrapqhQL and use it in future projects.
+I'm looking forward to learning more about GrapqhQL and using it in future projects.
 If you've got any questions, suggestions, or feedback in general, don't hesitate to reach out on any of the social networks from [my site](https://ramonmorcillo.com) or <a ref="mailto:hey@ramonmorcillo.com">by mail</a>.

 ## Useful resources